Cyber Monday safety tips for online shopping in 2024

 Want to shop small?
 Look for secure sites.

 If you're sticking with well-known retailers, their sites should be secure.
 But what if you want to support small businesses and independent shops?
 In this case, verify that the business is legitimate and their site is secure.
-To do so, look for a little lock icon in the top left corner of your browser bar when you're on the site.
 A secure site's URL should start with HTTPS and not HTTP.
 You might have to click on the URL to see the HTTPS.

 Secure sites help shield you from hackers.